asadqureshi12/cardiometabolic-deterioration/README.md

 Chronic cardiometabolic deterioration rarely presents as a single catastrophic event.
 In routine NHS care, deterioration is often distributed across multiple biomarker domains over months or years — rising HbA1c, worsening systolic blood pressure, declining renal function, or persistent LDL elevation.
 These changes are typically reviewed independently during episodic disease-specific encounters rather than aggregated into a longitudinal deterioration signal.

 This project explores whether guideline-defined biomarker exceedance, temporal trajectory, and instability signals can be combined into a transparent rule-based prioritisation architecture for longitudinal surveillance of chronic disease cohorts.
-All thresholds and escalation criteria are derived from NICE, KDIGO, RCPath, and QOF guidance.
-No thresholds were invented or calibrated to the dataset.
+Clinical thresholds are derived from NICE, KDIGO, RCPath, and QOF guidance.
+One system parameter — the variance instability threshold — is empirically derived and documented in CPL-005.

 ---